 Have you been lazy about your dental care and after years you’re seeing the effects?
 Maybe you have suffered an illness, or been on medications that have played havoc on your teeth.
-Have you been in an accident that has affected your smile?
-You may be familiar with dental treatments such as veneers, dental implants, tooth whitening, etc., and you may think that they are single treatment options, and they are.
+You may be familiar with cosmetic dentistry treatments such as veneers, dental implants, tooth whitening, etc., and you may think that they are single treatment options, and they are.
 But a full mouth rehabilitation, for reasons such as those listed above, can combine several treatment options to reconstruct your smile.
-If you’re a candidate for a full mouth rehabilitation, your Dr. Fondriest, specializes in cosmetic dentistry and will be happy to perform a complete evaluation and discuss your treatment options.

 What Is A Full Mouth Rehabilitation?